Verizon DSL Internet Review

 |Ratings||#1 in customer service according to J.D.
 Power|

 Verizon DSL delivers consistently fast speeds and a wide variety of speed tiers.

 While Verizon isn’t the fastest DSL internet you can find (actually offering some of the slowest speeds out of the big DSL players), its speeds have a track record both for consistency and for outpacing the advertising.
 Every other company overstates the speeds customers experience by 10-20%.
 Verizon flips the script, running at 113% of stated speeds.

-One or two average internet users who don’t do a ton of downloading, and anyone whose priority is receiving good customer experience.
+✓ Best for one or two average internet users who don’t do a ton of downloading.

 Excellent download rates